Algorithms for Nonlinear Mixed-Integer Location Estimation: Introduction

 We show in this paper that this assumption is often wrong.
-LAMBDA and its variants start by linearizing a nonlinear mixed-integer least-squares problem around an approximate solution.
-The nonlinearity is the Euclidean distance between the emitter and receiver, which is huge in GNSS.
-Therefore, in GNSS settings the linearization introduces essentially no error, even if the approximate solution (usually obtained from ToA measurements) is not particularly good.
+LAMBDA and its variants start by linearizing a nonlinear mixed-integer least-squares problem around an approximate solution of the continuous (non-integer) constraints.
+The nonlinearity is the Euclidean distance between the emitter and receiver, which is very large in GNSS.
+Therefore, in GNSS settings the linearization introduces essentially no error, even if the approximate solution (usually obtained from ToA measurements) is not very accurate.
 In terrestrial and indoor settings, where the distances between the emitters and receivers are on the order of meters or kilometers, this is no longer true; we show below that LAMBDA variants fail at these distances.

+In some cases the linearization is not explicit.
+Constraints that relate the unknown parameters to observations and to an approximate solution can also be derived from geometric principles (see, e.g.~\parencite{ChangPaige:2003:GPS}).
+However, these constraints are also approximations that assume that the distances to the satellites is very large.
+In general, both approaches lead to the same constraints.

-The main contributions of this paper are two families of algorithms for resolving the integer ambiguities in simplified location-estimation problems that include both range measurements and carrier-phase range measurements.
+The main contributions of this paper are two families of algorithms for resolving the integer ambiguities in trilateration problems that include both range measurements and carrier-phase range measurements.
 Our algorithms tackle the nonlinearity head-on.
 One family of algorithms is based on elimination of the nonlinear terms.
-In one algorithm, described in Section~\ref{sec:A-Square-and-Difference-Approach}, we use non-linear elimination, reminiscent of closed-form solutions for code-phase GNSS localization~\cite{doi:10.1109/TAES.1985.310538,doi:10.1109/WPNC.2010.5653789}.
-In another algorithm from the same family, described in Section~\ref{sec:double-differencing}, we use double differencing in cases where the target is tracked over two or more epochs.
-A second family of algorithms, described in Section~\ref{sec:brute-force}, uses geometric arrangements to resolve the ambiguities.
+We use a non-linear elimination technique, reminiscent of closed-form solutions for code-phase GNSS localization~\parencite{doi:10.1109/TAES.1985.310538,doi:10.1109/WPNC.2010.5653789}.
+The elimination process reduces the original problem to a linear least-squares problem with discrete parameters that are not integers.
+We show that a key component of LAMBDA, namely the Schnorr-Euchner search~\parencite{doi:10.1007/BF01581144}, can be adapted to this case.
+This generalization of the Schnorr-Euchner search is another key contribution of this article.
+When the target is tracked over two or more epochs, the non-linear elimination includes two subtraction (differencing) stages.
+This leads to a generalized mixed-integer least-squares minimization problem; the discrete parameters are integers, as in LAMBDA.